julien-muke/ai-image-recognition-terraform/README.md

 ```
 </details>

-⚠️Important: You will need to replace `YOUR_API_GATEWAY_INVOKE_URL` with the actual URL you get from the Terraform output.Make sure to add `/analyze` to the end of the URL you copied.
+⚠️Important: You will need to replace `YOUR_API_GATEWAY_INVOKE_URL` with the actual URL you get from the Terraform output.
+Make sure to add `/analyze` to the end of the URL you copied.

 ## ➡️ Step 5 - Deployment and Testing